 Usually, a dog will begin to destroy furniture or showcase bad behaviour because it’s not getting enough mental stimulation.
 An important aspect of their growth, they’ll thrive when you give them enrichment challenges and activities.
 Whether that’s hiding treats around the house, in toys or teaching them puzzles, they will find it a lot more exciting than simply sitting around the house.

 How to Encourage Positive Behaviour in Your Cat

 Many think that positive reinforcement is only for dogs.
 But it’s something that can also be used on cats.
 Cats learn incredibly quickly – and although they are very independent creatures, you can train them so that they know what’s wrong and what’s right.
 Rewarding them in return with a treat and verbal praise, they will start to show positive behaviour.

 An exciting activity for you and your cat, your bond will blossom.
 Of course, cats don’t always respond the same way that dogs do.
 As more laid back animals, you’ll never be able to teach them tricks or commands.
-But they will soon pick up that rattling their food bowl means food is coming.
+But they will soon pick up that rattling their food bowl at affordable pet care means food is coming.

 Spend Time With Your Cat

 If you want your cat to show you affection and to maintain a good relationship with you, you should try to set some time each day to play with them.
 Whether it’s a case of playing with their favourite toy or taking them out on a walk, it will encourage positive behaviour.